Haring-Bot/MVSRL/README.md

 ## Settings
 The most important settings:
 - **doPCA:** enables the training and evaluation of the PCA pipeline
-- **doHOG:** enables the training and evaluation of the HOG pipeline **!!** attention: McNemar's test is only calculated if both doPCA and doHOG are set True **!!**
+- **doHOG:** enables the training and evaluation of the HOG pipeline
+**!!
+Attention:** McNemar's test is only calculated if both doPCA and doHOG are set True **!!**
-- ** KNNneighbors: ** sets the amount of neighbors for the KNN algorithm.
+- **KNNneighbors:** sets the amount of neighbors for the KNN algorithm.
 Is automatically set for both pipelines.

 ## run
 To run this project simply install all dependencies and execute the main.
 `python main.py`

 ## Authors